Alcibiades-Capital/valorem-website/site/_docs/clear-contracts.md

 ```

 ## Enums

 ### TokenType

-The type of an ERC1155 subtoken in the clearinghouse.
+The type of ERC1155 subtoken in Valorem Clear.

 ```solidity
 enum TokenType {